-Snapfish offers a wide selection of photo cards, with a handful of personalization options and features to make card creation easy.
+Snapfish offers a wide selection of the best photo cards, with a handful of personalization options and features to make card creation easy.
 There are many designs for creating photo holiday cards, invitations and announcements.
 You can even start using a blank card template.

 On the Snapfish website, it’s hard to tell exactly how much a card will cost.
 Our card ended up costing $2.75, even though the card listing said the price would be ‘as low as $1’, which is because the price depends on the specifications of the card you choose.
 Whilst this is understandable, it does make it harder to know what you’re paying for a card, especially as you don’t see the actual price you’ll pay until you’ve made the card.
 This is lacking in transparency, meaning you can design a complete card only to see it costs over twice as much as you thought it would.

 You can order any amount of cards from 1 to 999.
 We tested 5x7, folded cards with three photos on each of our tests and we found that we could order 1 for $2.75, 15 for $41 and 100 for $230 including taxes and shipping - making Snapfish a mid-price photo card service.
 However, Snapfish does have some of the highest delivery fees we saw at $30 and you don't see how much your fees will be until checkout, meaning you could be in for a nasty surprise.